Republic of Haiti

 Note: There are serious problems with national accounts in Haiti, including incomplete coverage and the questionable accuracy of raw data.

-Although Haiti averages about 302 people per square kilometer, its population is concentrated most heavily in urban areas, coastal plains, and valleys.
+Although Haiti averages about 290 people per square kilometer (748 per sq. mi.), its population is concentrated most heavily in urban areas, coastal plains, and valleys.
 About 95% of Haitians are of African descent.
 The rest of the population is mostly of mixed Caucasian-African ancestry.
 A few are of European or Levantine heritage.
-Sixty percent of the population lives in rural areas.
+About two-thirds of the population live in rural areas.

-French is one of two official languages, but it is spoken fluently by only about 10% of the people.
+French is one of two official languages, but it is spoken by only about 10% of the people.
 All Haitians speak Creole, the country's other official language.
-English and Spanish are increasingly used as second languages among the young and in the business sector.
+English is increasingly used as a second language among the young and in the business sector.

 The dominant religion is Roman Catholicism.
 Increasing numbers of Haitians have converted to Protestantism through the work of missionaries active throughout the country.
 Much of the population also practices voudou (voodoo), recognized by the government as a religion in April 2003.
 Haitians tend to see no conflict in these African-rooted beliefs coexisting with Christian faith.